-- You Cannot Be Superior – do not try to take away things with force from your dog, instead, learn him proper commands such as “leave it” or “drop it”
+- You Cannot Be Superior – do not try to take away things with force from your dog, instead, learn your dog proper commands such as “leave it” or “drop it”

 - You Cannot Be a Punisher – Do not yell at the dog and do not bring negative energy into the game, instead try to repeat the game until the dog understands it accurately trying to stay positive and charming

 - Be An Easy Player – If you play rough and engage the dog in fighting games this can make your dog overexcited and sometimes even aggressive, as an alternative, focus on a regular social game and break the game when you feel the dog is taking it too intensely, as a form to avoid driving any violent behavior in a dog.